Illustration of White House and currency

 Annual Auto Enrollment tax credit-$500

-Net plan expense for first 3 years of plan3$322
+Net plan expense for first 3 years of plan 3$322

 For Adam’s Apples, its net plan expense is $966 for the first three years — a savings of $3,966.
 And that’s before you consider tax deductions for matching contributions and the tax advantages of Adam’s individual retirement plan!